Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Introduction

-where, as before, $\boldsymbol{w}(t) = \dot{B}(t)$ is a white Gaussian process, and $\boldsymbol{u}(t)=\int_{-\infty}^te^{-\kappa(t-u)}dB(u)$ is a stationary Ornstein-Uhlenbeck (OU) process, arguably the simplest nontrivial continuous-time stationary Gaussian process.
-Evidently, when $\lambda=0$, the equation (\ref{color-awgn}) boils down to (\ref{AWGN1}), and when $\lambda \neq 0$, the channel input, after going through an AWGN channel, will be further corrupted by an OU noise.
-For this reason, we will henceforth refer to the channel (\ref{OU-WGN}) as an OU-Colored AWGN channel.

-The main contribution in this work is an explicit characterization of the feedback capacity of an OU-Colored AWGN channel.
-Before this work, no “explicit” and “computable” formula is known for any nontrivial stationary ACGN channel (\ref{ACGN1}).
-Throughout the remainder of this paper, the notations $C_{nfb}(P)$ and $C_{fb}(P)$ will be reserved for the OU-Colored AWGN channel (\ref{OU-WGN}).
+Discrete-time ARMA Gaussian channels have been extensively studied (see, e.g., \cite{liu2018feedback,liu2017arma,han2016arma,kim2009feedback,kim2006feedback,ihara2019feedback,sabag2021feedback,gattami2018feedback,fang2021feedback}).
+However, to the best of our knowledge, there has been little progress on the feedback capacity for continuous-time ACGN channels.
+The main contribution in this work is an explicit characterization of the feedback capacity of the continuous-time ARMA$(1,1)$ Gaussian channel as in (\ref{OU-WGN}).
+Before this work, no ``explicit'' and ``computable'' formula is known for any nontrivial stationary ACGN channel (\ref{ACGN1}).
+Throughout the remainder of this paper, the notations $C_{nfb}(P)$ and $C_{fb}(P)$ will be reserved for the continuous-time ARMA$(1,1)$ Gaussian channel as in (\ref{OU-WGN}).

 We will first derive a lower bound on $C_{fb}(P)$, which turns out to be tight for some cases.
 To achieve this, we will examine the following ACGN channel